Dog Licensing FAQ

 My dog has an old BWG tag.
 Why do I need a new one?

 The dog tag process in BWG is annual, so you need a new tag/licence each year.
-This year's tags say "2016" and have a phone number someone can call if they find your dog.
+Click Here for both online and printable Dog Tag License forms.

 Some municipalities offer a lifetime tag.
 Why doesn't BWG?